aekiss/nmltab/README.md

 ```
 Returns a Namelists of every group and variable that occurs in any of file1.nml, file2.nml, file3.nml.
 Any number of files can be given.

+Various other useful functions are provided - see the code.

 ## Author
 Andrew Kiss <https://github.com/aekiss>